nashville-software-school/server-side-python-curriculum/book-2-database/README.md

 ## 🏕 Pioneer Chapters

-Pioneer chapters let you develop Deep Learning on the concepts that you practiced in this book.
+Pioneer chapters are optional and let you develop Deep Learning on the concepts that you practiced in this book.

 | # | 🐕 🐩 <br/> Python Kennels | 💎 💍  <br/> Kneel Diamonds |
 |--|--|--|